-Your driving record is essential information an insurer needs to write you a policy.
+Your driver record is essential information necessary to write you a policy.
 Most companies will charge you more for coverage if they think you might cost them money.
-A driving history with many tickets and accidents indicates a greater likelihood that you’ll file a claim that costs them money.
+A driving history with many tickets and accidents indicates a greater likelihood that you’ll file an expensive claim.

-This article will explain how your driving record affects your car insurance premium.
-We break down what makes up your driving history and how providers use it when deciding rates.
+This article will explain how your driving record affects your premium.
+We break down the information stored by state and local authorities and how providers use it when deciding rates.
 Then, we detail the consequences drivers face from insurers for tickets and accidents.
-Finally, we show how to lower rates with a bad driving record.
+Finally, we show how to lower rates with a bad driver history.

 What Makes Up Your Driving Record?

-Your driving record generally includes types of information about your driving history.
-Keep in mind that the specifics of what makes up a driving record could vary from state to state.
+Your driving record generally includes types of information about violations and citations.
+Keep in mind that the details within your driver history vary from state to state.
 But most states include details such as:

 - Your name and address